Skip to main content

 chr keygen --file .chromia/config

-This command generates a new keypair and stores it in a file called .chromia/config within your project folder.
+This command generates a new keypair and saves it in a file called .chromia/config within your project folder.

 Define a struct for module arguments

-We need to define a struct to hold our module arguments.
-This struct should be added to the module where you want to access these arguments.
+Next, we need to define a struct to hold our module arguments.
+This struct should be added to the module where these arguments will be accessed.
 For this example, add it to src/main/entities.rell:

 src/main/entities.rell